vasilly/osx-ansible-setup/README.md

 ## Roles

-0. install software
+0. To install software, modify the file *osx-ansible-setup/vars/software-to-install.yml*.
-  modify *osx-ansible-setup/vars/software-to-install.yml* to add software/packages
-  you wish to install.
 Atom packages are installed with apm.
-Other software is either installed with brew, brew/cask, or npm.
+Node modules are installed with npm.
+Other software is either installed with brew or brew/cask.
 You can search for software you wish to install at *https://caskroom.github.io/search* or *http://brewformulas.org/*

 0. dev-tools